Introduction to the Stonecoast Faculty

 For recent commentary from our faculty on a variety of writing-related topics, please visit the Stonecoast Faculty Blog, which is updated on a weekly basis.

 To read sample descriptions from Faculty and Guest Faculty Presentations given during Stonecoast residencies click here.

-Rick Bass (Creative Nonfiction, Fiction) is the author of over twenty books of fiction and nonfiction, including Winter, The Deer Pasture, Wild to the Heart, and The Book of Yaak.
+Rick Bass (Creative Nonfiction, Fiction, Writing for Social Change) is the author of over twenty books of fiction and nonfiction, including Winter, The Deer Pasture, Wild to the Heart, and The Book of Yaak.
 His first short story collection, The Watch, set in Texas, won the PEN/Nelson Algren Award, and his 2002 collection, The Hermit’s Story, was a Los Angeles Times Best Book of the Year.
 Bass’s stories have also been awarded the Pushcart Prize and the O. Henry Award and have been collected in The Best American Short Stories.
 He was a finalist for the Story Prize in 2007 for his short story collection The Lives of Rocks and for the 2008 National Book Critics Circle Award in autobiography for Why I Came West (2008).
 He lives in the Yaak Valley in Montana, where he serves on the board of the Yaak Valley Forest Council and Round River Conservation Studies.
 Rick Bass